textileio/papers/draft.md

 No-access
 : No access is permitted.
 This is the default role.

-Replicate
+Service
-: Access to Log Replica Keys is permitted.
+: Access to Log Service Keys is permitted.
 Members of this role are able to verify Events and follow linkages.
-The Replicate role is used to designate a "Replica" Peer for offline replication and/or backup.
+The Service role is used to designate a "Service" Peer for offline replication and/or backup.

 Read
-: Access to Log Read Keys is permitted in addition to Replica Keys.
+: Access to Log Read Keys is permitted in addition to Service Keys.
 Members of this role are able to read Log Event payloads.

 Write
-: Members of this role are able to author new Events, which also implies access to Log Replica and Read Keys.
+: Members of this role are able to author new Events, which also implies access to Log Service and Read Keys.
 At the Thread-level, this means authoring a Log.
 At the Model-level, this means authoring a specific Model.
-At the Entity-level, the Write role means that Events in this Log are able to target a particular Entity.
+At the Instance-level, the Write role means that Events in this Log are able to target a particular Instance.

 Delete
-: Members of this role are able to delete Events, which implies access to Log Replica Keys.
+: Members of this role are able to delete Events, which implies access to Log Service Keys.
 In practice, this means creating a new "Tombstone" Event which marks an older Event as "deleted".
 See [@sec:deleting] for additional notes on deleting data.